AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/understand-test-results.md

 1. Do not include regressions in these dimensions

 Content Audit in Cloud Manager ensures that the end users digital experience on the site may be maintained at the highest standards.
 The results are informational and allow the user to see the scores and the change between the current and previous scores.
-This insight will be valuable to determine if there is a regression that will be introduced with the current deployment.
+This insight is valuable to determine if there is a regression that will be introduced with the current deployment.

 ### Understanding Content Audit Results {#understanding-content-audit-results}